Riddhi Kumar: Career

-Kumar made her web debut with the Hindi series Candy alongside Ronit Roy and Richa Chaddha.
+Riddhi made her web debut with the Hindi series Candy alongside Ronit Roy and Richa Chaddha.
 In 2022, she appeared in the Hindi series Human alongside Shefali Shah and Kirti Kulhari.

 She then appeared in the 2022 Telugu-Hindi bilingual Radhe Shyam alongside Prabhas.
-The film received mixed reviews and was a box office bomb.

-Kumar will next appear in the Hindi web series Crash Course alongside Annu Kapoor.
+Riddhi has appeared in the Hindi web series Crash Course alongside Annu Kapoor.
 She will also appear in the Malayalam film Chethi Mandaram Thulasi opposite Sunny Wayne.